sofiane-abou-abderrahim/react-nextjs-level-food/README.md

 6. in `main-header-background.js`, import the classes from `main-header-background.module.css` & use them
 7. in `components\main-header.js`, output the `<MainHeaderBackground>`
 8. in the `components` folder, group all the related header files together into a sub folder named `main-header`

+## 6. Populating The Starting Page Content

+Now that you finished the main navigation header, let's continue working on this main page content (starting page content)

+1. in `app/page.js`, set up some nested page specific `<header>` & below it the `<main>` section of this page
+2. next to this file, add a new `page.module.css` to apply some styles to it